SIX-MEMBER COUNCIL FORM OF GOVERNMENT

 PO BOX 186/890 N 350 E, 84624-0186

-Currently serving in her third term as a City Council Member from 2006-2009, 2010-2013 and from 2014-2017.
+Currently serving in her fourth term as a City Council Member from 2006-2009, 2010-2013, 2014-2017 and from 2018-2021.
 I love Delta and I can't think of a better place to live, raise a family, and enjoy all the benefits that a small town offers.
-I have lived in Millard County for 30 years and I am proud to call it my "Home".
+I have lived in Millard County for over 30 years and I am proud to call it my "Home".
 I grew up in St. George and moved here in 1986 when I met and married my husband, Howard Western.
 We lived in Hinckley for 15 years.
 We have been blessed with three great children, Kamren, Kolby, and Kassidy.
 I began my career for Millard School District in August of 1988 as the Counselor’s secretary and have been there ever since.I transferred from the Counseling Center to teach at the Delta Technical Center in 2001 and currently teach Career Exploration/Economics, Web Development, Digital Media, 3D Graphics, and Animation, and serve as the Work-Based Learning Coordinator.
 I love learning and teaching others.
 I am a good listener, honest, hardworking, diligent, dedicated, and dependable.
 I went back to college and completed my Bachelors Degree in Psychology from Utah State University and minor in Sociology.
 I have served or are currently serving in the following capacities; EMT for Millard County for 23 years; AYSO President, Board, and Coach, 6 years; Fair Board, 15 years; Fair Director, 4 years; Hinckley Lions Club, 12 years; Delta City Council, 8 years; Delta Chamber of Commerce member, 10 Years; President of Classified Employees Union; CPR/First Aid Instructor - 12 Years; Various Church Leadership Positions, 30 years; Entrepreneur/Business Owner, 25 Years; Wife, 28 years and Mother, 26 Years.
 I have won several area awards including: Delta Area Giant, Teacher Up Award, and American Legion Auxiliary Service Award.
 I feel that the experiences that I have had in my life with work, school, and service has molded me into the person that I am today and I will be forever grateful for that and I want to give that to all Delta residents!
 Please feel free to call or email me anytime.
 I work for you, the people!
 Ms. Western's council assignments currently consist of celebrations and civic events, city beautification, and as a advisory board member to the library and advisor to those interested in the operation of the Delta Municipal Airport.